akazukin5151/approportionment/README.md

 cargo bench
 ```

-Use whole program benchmarks to compare two versions with something like
+Use hyperfine to compare two versions with something like

 ```sh
 # Just compiling two versions and renaming the binaries